omeka/Documentation/source/Reference/libraries/Omeka/File/Derivative/Strategy/GD.rst

         :param $source: Path of the source.
         :type $destination: string
         :param $destination: Path of the destination.
-        :type $sizeConstraint: integer
+        :type $sizeConstraint: int
         :param $sizeConstraint: Maximum size in pixels.
-        :returns: boolean Returns true on success or false on failure.
+        :returns: bool Returns true on success or false on failure.

     .. php:method:: _makeSquareThumbnail($source, $destination, $sizeConstraint)